alanwsmith/rust-grimoire/README.md

-# rust-stuff.alanwsmith.com
+# rust-grimoire

 A place for me to work on and
 collect snippets of Rust code.

 ## Process

-- Start `./scripts/watcher/watch.bash`
+- Start `./_run_grimiore_experiments/script.rs`
 to auto run files when they change.

-- Make new experiments in the
-`experiments` folder.

-- Each experiment gets its own folder with the main code in a file called
-`script.rs`
+- Make a new experiment by making a new folder at the root of this project with a good name for it.
+Put a <<path|script.rs>> file in it that is the default location for scripts.

+- Add metadata to the script that can be picked up by the grimoire processor.

 ## TODO